osquery/osquery/docs/wiki/installation/cli-flags.md

 `--watchdog_utilization_limit=0`

 If this value is >0 then the watchdog level (`--watchdog_level`) for maximum sustained CPU utilization is overridden.
-Use this if you would like to allow the `osqueryd` process to use more than 30% of a thread for more than 9 seconds of wall time.
-The length of sustained utilization is not independently configurable.
+Use this if you would like to allow the `osqueryd` process to use more than 10% of a thread for more than `--watchdog_latency_limit` seconds of wall time.
+The length of sustained utilization is configurable with `--watchdog_latency_limit`.

 This value is a maximum number of CPU cycles counted as the `processes` table's `user_time` and `system_time`.
 The default is 90, meaning less 90 seconds of cpu time per 3 seconds of wall time is allowed.

+`--watchdog_latency_limit=0`

+If this value is >0 then the watchdog level (`--watchdog_level`) for time allowed to spend at maximum sustained CPU utilization is overridden.
+Use this if you would like to allow the `osqueryd` process to use more than the cpu utilization limit for longer than the defaults.

+This value is a duration in seconds that the watchdog allows osquery to spend at maximum sustained CPU utilization.

 `--watchdog_delay=60`